If you're wondering how to get featured snippets, you're not alone.

 But don’t just write great content and then hope you get chosen.

-Use the tips in this article to tip the scales in your favor.
+To get featured snippets, use the tips in this article to tip the scales in your favor.
 Sprinkle your content with featured snippet triggers.

 Here they are again: